 The core class of the College/Conservatory Prep (CCP) intensive: A daily two-hour exploration of singing-acting in classical music.
 In the first hour students engage in exercises to free their voice, faces, and bodies for maximal expression, and discover how to combine all three into dynamic singing-acting.
-The second hour is an informal master class, where students put the concepts learned in the first hour into practical use, working on their three audition art-songs that they will perform at the end of the program.
+The second hour is an informal master class, where students put the concepts learned in the first hour into practical use, working on their three audition art-songs that they will perform at the end of the programme.

 For students in the CCP intensive only: An informal master class dedicated to Italian and German diction as well as vocal literature in each language.
-Students will learn the keys to singing beautifully, clearly, and idiomatically in the both languages while discovering repertoire that is not over done and will suit young students’ voices.
-This will allow students to shine in their upcoming conservatory or college voice program auditions.
+Students will learn the keys to singing beautifully, clearly, and idiomatically in both languages while discovering repertoire that is not over done and will suit young students’ voices.
+This will allow students to shine in their upcoming conservatory or college voice programme auditions.
 Students will explore the International Phonetic Alphabet (IPA) as a pronunciation guide that will serve them for singing in all foreign languages, as well as coach their audition songs so they can sing like a native speaker.

 Morning Movement & Body Awareness